lndgalante/events-assisted/README.md

 # meetups-assisted
-A list of meetups I assisted through the year
+> 👨‍🏫 A list of meetups I assisted

 ## 2017